COVID-19 pandemic in Iceland: Testing and quarantine

-Icelandic health officials have used voluntary home-based quarantines for all residents returning from defined high-risk areas and virus testing as the primary means of preventing transmission within the community.
-Icelandic health officials have tested a proportionately high number of arriving passengers from high-risk areas for COVID-19, with the hope that early detection of infections will prevent their spread.

 An early concern among Icelandic residents placed in home-based quarantine has been employees' rights to paid leave while being quarantined; it was announced on 5 March 2020 that the COVID-19 outbreak will likely result in changes to legislation within the next weeks.

 Those with symptoms of COVID-19 were asked to avoid health care centres and hospitals unless they called ahead, to avoid exposing vulnerable individuals to the virus.

 Official quarantine facilities for healthy individuals unable to enter a home-based quarantine (for example, foreign nationals) have been established at a local hotel in Reykjavík.

 Initially, COVID-19 testing for Icelandic residents in quarantine took place mainly in their own homes.
 Due to the high volume of tests required, the decision was made to use mobile units parked outside health clinics; individuals not experiencing severe symptoms who require testing must contact authorities to book a time and location.

 A shortage of tests has reduced the volume of COVID-19 testing in Iceland, hampering control and tracing efforts.
 It was announced on 22 March that an order of 5,000 swabs set to arrive the following week had been reduced at short notice by 3,000.
 The unexpected discovery of an additional 6,000 swabs in a warehouse was announced on 26 March 2020.

 As of 15 January 2021, all foreigners visiting Iceland are required to take a COVID-19 test upon arrival, quarantine for 5 or 6 days, and then take another test at the end of the quarantine period.
 This policy is scheduled to remain in place until 1 May 2021.